-7.1.C.1 Vehicles entered under this class are those which were entered, and passed scrutineering and qualification for ASC/FSGP 2018 or FSGP 2019 or other recognized solar car event (within a four-year period before the Event).

-7.1.C.2 Vehicles in this class are not eligible for the Single-Occupant or Multi-Occupant classes as outlined above.

-7.1.C.3 Vehicles in this class will be scrutineered to the regulation set they were designed to and will be subject to additional regulations associated with safety from the Single-Occupant and Multi-Occupant class vehicle technical regulations.

-7.1.C.4 This class is Demonstration only for FSGP and ASC, and will not be scored or ranked.
+- 7.1.C.1 Vehicles in this class must have entered, passed scrutineering, and qualified for ASC, FSGP or another recognized solar car event within four calendar years prior to the current Event. - 7.1.C.2 Vehicles in this class are not eligible for the Single-Occupant or Multi-Occupant classes as outlined above. - 7.1.C.3 Vehicles in this class will be scrutineered to the regulation set they were designed to and will be subject to additional regulations associated with safety from the Single-Occupant and Multi-Occupant class vehicle technical regulations. - 7.1.C.4 This class is Demonstration only for FSGP and ASC, and will not be scored or ranked.